 We enhance the use of renewable energy, including solar energy, hydropower, and geothermal energy.

-The Komaki plant already has a hybrid power system using a fuel cell with a rated power output of 250 kW and a compact fuel cell system with a rated power output of 20 kW.
+The Komaki plant already has a compact fuel cell system with a rated power output of 20 kW and a hybrid power system using a fuel cell with a rated power output of 250 kW.
 We will continue to take on the challenge of reducing CO2 emissions through the creation of clean energy by studying the possibility of installing various energy devices, such as pure hydrogen fuel cell systems and storage batteries.

 The headquarters and SparkTech WKS’s Satsuma Plant and Satsuma Electrode Plant use CO2-free electricity for 100% of their power needs.
-This initiative has reduced CO2 emissions by approximately 200 tons per year at the headquarters and approximately 20,000 tons per year at the Satsuma and Satsuma Electrode Plants.
+The Komaki Plant and NTK CERATEC partially use CO2-free electricity.

 In order to contribute to the realization of a carbon-neutral society, we are developing methanation-related technologies (hydrogen production technology that applies ceramic solid electrolytes and CO2 recovery technology that applies oxygen concentrator technology).